Research Scholarship in Derivative Instruments

 - Proof of full-time enrollment in a PhD program

 - Two letters of recommendation.
-One of the letters must be signed by your thesis supervisor or the chair of the thesis committee and the second can be from a professor or employer.
+One letter must be signed by your thesis supervisor or the chair of the thesis committee, and the other by a professor or an employer.

 Selection criteria